metamorph-inc/metamorphosys-web/Readme.md

 [*Click here to launch the demo*](http://mmsapp.metamorphsoftware.com/dispatch/mmsapp)

 Starting from a 1x2 [Ara Module](http://www.projectara.com) template, the technology demo allows you to easily add components to your design and automatically generate a printed circuit board (PCB), with automatic PCB component placement and signal routing.

+## Limited Functionality ##
+The web interface is still early in development.
+Check out the [metamorphosys-desktop](https://github.com/metamorph-inc/metamorphosys-desktop) project to use the full capabilities of the **Metamorphosys** tools.

 # Deploying from Scratch #
 Alternatively, if you want to get the web interface running your own machine, follow the instructions below.